-What did we do to save $2,300 recently?
+What frugal actions did we take to save $2,300 recently?
 The truth is – it has gotten more challenging as the years pass no thanks to inflation.

 In this post, I’ll share how our family made great savings recently just by doing these 11 things.